 The large entrance eventually leads to the so-called 'hypostyle' room.
 This covered area consists of a total of 86 columns and was originally intended to serve as a covered marketplace.
 It makes the entrance of the park look more formal.
 The ceiling of the Hipòstila consists of small domes that have also been decorated with mosaic.
 These decorative interior arches have been made with tile shards by the artist Josep Maria Jujol.

 Mosaic benches of Parc Güell

 When you continue up the steps in Park Güell, you will arrive at the Greek Theatre above the hypostyle room.
 This Natural theatre is called the Plaça de la Natura.
 At the time, it was intended for open-air theatre pieces to be watched by audiences sitting on the mosaic benches.
-The benches form a balustrade that surrounds this square, offering a marvellous view of the city of Barcelona.
+The benches form a balustrade that surrounds this square, offering a marvellous view of the city of Barcelona Spain.

 Free entry part of Park Güell

 The school Baldiri Reixac is on the east side of the Greek Theatre.
 This used to be the mansion Casa Larrard, in which Eusebi Güell and his family resided until his death.
 After Casa Larrard was sold in 1922, it was converted into a school which was inaugurated when the park opened to the public in 1931.

 The 'Austrian gardens' were originally intended as plots of land for houses to be built on.
 After Parc Güell became a public park because of Güell's donation, this part was first used as a municipal plant nursery.
 In 1977, the park received a donation of trees from Austria.
 These 'Jardins d’Àustria' gardens are a part of the park that is great for walks.
 The park has several aqueducts to supply water to the houses.

 Only two houses were actually built in the 'Austrian gardens':